daiviknema/cpp-cnn/README.md

 Added gradient wrt filters check in the conv layer backward pass test.
 As expected, gradients are correct.
 I've also remembered that I need to add the update weights function in the dense layer, and write tests to check the updates.

 Added softmax layer and tests for forward and backward passes.

+Okay, so yesterday was SUnday and I didn't do shit.
+I was at work all day today and after that I was waiting for the Google Summer of Code results to be announced (too excited to get any work done).
+Anyway, the results were a big let down - not that I was expecting a selection.. still, rejection hurts.
+I'm back at it with the MaxPooling layer implementation.
+The backward pass proved to be trickier than expected but I think I've got it right -- I'm going to write the tests for it now, and then we'll know for sure.

+Yep.
+It works.
+I guess only RelU remains now.